 RTDs and Thermocouples can be wired directly to the receiving device.

 So, why use a temperature transmitter?

 RTDs use extension wires.
 These wires add resistance to the RTDs signal.
 Since RTDs use resistance to measure temperature, any resistance not contributed to temperature will cause an error when it reaches the receiving device.
 The "extra" resistance can be compensated for using a 3-wire or 4-wire RTDs.
 These extra wires are used to measure the resistance in the wiring.
-The receiving device can use the information to compensate for the extra resistance.
-But you are left with runs of 3 or 4-wire cabling.
+The receiving device can use the information to compensate for the additional resistance.
+However, you are left with runs of 3 or 4-wire cabling.
 This cabling can cost you up to twice as much as regular 2-wire cable.

 Thermocouples require special wiring to connect the thermocouple to the receiving device.
 This wiring must be made from the same materials as the thermocouple itself.
 If wiring with a different material is used, the receiving device will receive a corrupted signal.
-Ensuring that the special wiring is available during installation and maintaining a supply for later maintenance adds a layer complexity to a thermocouple use.
+Ensuring that the special wiring is available during installation and maintaining a supply for later maintenance adds a layer of complexity to a thermocouple use.
 Cost of this special wiring is also a consideration (especially with long wiring runs).

 Getting the information back to the controller/monitor in a timely manner, accurately, and reliably.

 Yokogawa contributes to the education of process industry talents by providing its own products.

 TAFE Queensland students learn process industry by controlling the color of toast with CENTUM VP DCS.

 Continuous technology improvement is ongoing in the pulp & paper industry to obtain the best possible performance.
 The improved plant performance translates to the higher quality improvement and lower cost, and simultaneously environmental friendly plant operation.